laisvarejao/instacloud/README.md

 # instacloud-crawler

-An experimental crawler that fetches the most popular media from Instagram's top hashtags.
+An experimental crawler that fetches the most popular media from Instagram.